-\boxtimes Aesthetics \boxtimes Greenhouse Gas Emissions Public Services Agriculture & Forestry Resources \boxtimes Hazards & Hazardous Materials Recreation \boxtimes Air Quality \boxtimes Hydrology / Water Quality Transportation \boxtimes Biological Resources Land Use / Planning \boxtimes Tribal Cultural Resources \boxtimes Cultural Resources Mineral Resources Utilities / Service Systems Energy \boxtimes Noise Wildfire Geology / Soils Population / Housing \boxtimes Mandatory Findings of Significance ERMINATION: (To be comple ne basis of this initial evaluation y the lead Agency) I find that the proposed pro and a NEGATIVE DECLAR - COULD NOT have a signific ON will be prepared. ant e effect on the environment, ☑ I find that although the proposed Project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the Project have been made by or agreed to by the Project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared.
-I find that the proposed Pr ENVIRONMENTAL IMPAC - MAY have a significant effe ct on the environment, and an
+\boxtimes Aesthetics \boxtimes Greenhouse Gas Emissions Public Services Agriculture & Forestry Resources \boxtimes Hazards & Hazardous Materials Recreation \boxtimes Air Quality \boxtimes Hydrology / Water Quality Transportation \boxtimes Biological Resources Land Use / Planning \boxtimes Tribal Cultural Resources \boxtimes Cultural Resources Mineral Resources Utilities / Service Systems Energy \boxtimes Noise Wildfire Geology / Soils Population / Housing \boxtimes Mandatory Findings of Significance DETERMINATION: (To be completed by the lead Agency) On the basis of this initial evaluation: I find that the proposed pro and a NEGATIVE DECLAR - COULD NOT have a signific ON will be prepared. ant e effect on the environment, there will not be a significa nt eff d Project could have a signific ect in this case because revi ject proponent.
+A MITIGATE sions s in the Project have been I find that the proposed Pr ENVIRONMENTAL IMPAC - MAY have a significant effe ct on the environment, and an

-I find that the proposed Project MAY have a "posignificant unless mitigated" impact on the enviror

-adequately analyzed in an earlier document pursu has been addressed by mitigation measures base attached sheets.
-An ENVIRONMENTAL IMPACT only the effects that remain to be addressed. ed on the earlier analysis as described on
+I find that the proposed Project MAY have a "pote significant unless mitigated" impact on the environ adequately analyzed in an earlier document pursu has been addressed by mitigation measures base attached sheets.
+An ENVIRONMENTAL IMPACT only the effects that remain to be addressed. ment, but at least one effect 1) has been ant to applicable legal standards, and 2 d on the earlier analysis as described or

-I find that although the proposed Project could have because all potentially significant effects (a) have EIR or NEGATIVE DECLARATION pursuant to avoided or mitigated pursuant to that earlier EIR revisions or mitigation measures that are imposfurther is required. e been analyzed adequately in an earlier applicable standards and (b) have been or NEGATIVE DECLARATION, including
+I find that although the proposed Project could have because all potentially significant effects (a) have EIR or NEGATIVE DECLARATION pursuant to a avoided or mitigated pursuant to that earlier EIR or revisions or mitigation measures that are imposfurther is required. been analyzed adequately in an earlied applicable standards and (b) have been or NEGATIVE DECLARATION, including

-Initial Study Prepared By:
+Study Prepared By:

-Trish Turner, Assistant Planner II
+furner, Assistant Planner II

-Date:
+h Turner Date: 04/06/2023

-SIGN ATURE
+SIGNA TURE

-Comn nunity Development Department
+Comm unity Development Department -